 Preserving tomatoes is not limited to canning tomatoes whole, sliced, crushed or diced.
 Spaghetti, chili, pizza sauce, along with salsa are all excellent options when making this fruit shelf stable.

-We also love to put-up a few jars of whole tomatoes in basil and garlic.
+- Whole tomatoes in basil and garlic.
 They make for an excellent addition to any dish.

-Jess of 104 Homestead isn’t a fan of blanching tomatoes, but instead she prefers to freeze the tomatoes in order to slip the skins off.
+- Freeze the tomatoes in order to slip the skins off.
 And in truth, it’s actually quite brilliant if you have the freezer space!